Design, analyze, and visualize antenna elements and antenna arrays

 Account for earth diffraction and reflection using Longley-Rice or TIREM™ (Terrain Integrated Rough Earth Model) propagation models.
 Evaluate coverage in urban scenarios using ray tracing propagation models.

 MIMO System Simulation

-Develop beam forming and beam steering algorithms using the complex radiation patterns of antenna elements embedded within an array.
-Estimate coupling between antenna elements, account for edge effects, and simulate channel performance while accounting for antenna correlation.
+Develop beamforming and beam steering algorithms using radiation patterns of antenna elements embedded within an array.
+Simulate antenna arrays in RF front-ends while estimating impedance mismatches, coupling, and non-linear effects.

 This article on building an antenna from a photo covers segmenting an image, finding geometric boundaries, calibrating antenna size, and analyzing the antenna using full-wave method of moments.